-- 8. Please note the following: - a) documents to be filed must be PDF;

-- b) you must upload your application for special leave, which must comply with Form 23: - c) your application should be lodged within 28 days of the judgment below; - d) if you are out of time in filing your application for special leave, you must seek an order that compliance with the 28 day time limit be dispensed with.
-This must also be supported by an affidavit explaining the reasons for your delay (see Rule 41.02.2); - e) your application for special leave must be typed, it must be single sided and be in a minimum of 12 font.
+- 8. Please note the following: - a) documents to be filed must be PDF; - b) you must upload your application for special leave, which must comply with Form 23: - c) your application should be lodged within 28 days of the judgment below; - d) if you are out of time in filing your application for special leave, you must seek an order that compliance with the 28 day time limit be dispensed with.
+This must also be supported by an affidavit explaining the reasons for your delay (see Rule 41.02.2); - e) your application for special leave must be typed, it must be single-sided and be in a minimum of 12-point font.
 It must also comply with the general formatting requirements which include, but are not limited to, things like margins and line numbering.
-Please see Rule 1.08 which deals with the preparation of documents generally; - f) your application for special leave cannot exceed 12 pages; - g) your application for special leave must include, in Part VI, the particular constitutional provisions, statutes and regulations applicable to the questions the subject of the application.
-The provisions should be set out exactly as they are in the statute or regulation; - h) pursuant to Rule 41.01.4, one copy of the following documents ("the accompanying documents") must also accompany your application for special leave: - i) the indictment; - ii) the transcript of entry of a plea of guilty or the summing-up or charge; - iii) the transcript of the entry of verdict; - iv) the judge's remarks on sentencing; - v) the notice of appeal or application for leave to appeal to the court below; - vi) the sealed order or judgment of the court below; and - vii) the reasons for judgment of the court below. - i) your application for special leave must be accompanied by the relevant fee or application for exemption from filing and hearing fees.
-If you hold a current health care card or are in custody or are receiving legal aid for your application you are exempt from paying filing and hearing fees.
-A fee of \$160 is otherwise payable, but you can apply to pay the financial hardship fee (\$50) if paying the full fee would cause you financial hardship; and - j) your application for special leave must be filed in the same State or Territory in which the proceedings below were commenced.
+Please see Rule 1.08, which deals with the preparation of documents generally; - f) your application for special leave cannot exceed 12 pages; - g) your application for special leave must include, in Part VI, the particular constitutional provisions, statutes and regulations applicable to the questions the subject of the application.
+The provisions should be set out exactly as they are in the statute or regulation; - h) pursuant to Rule 41.01.4, one copy of the following documents ("the accompanying documents") must be lodged at the same time as your application for special leave: - i) a copy of the sealed order or judgment of the court below; - ii) a copy of the reasons for the judgment below; - iii) if the judgment below determines an appeal or reviews a decision, a copy of the primary sealed order or judgment or decision; - iv) the reasons (if any) of the primary court or decision maker that were before the court below; and - v) the notice of appeal or application for leave to appeal to the court below. - i) your application for special leave must be accompanied by the relevant fee or application for exemption from filing and hearing fees or application to pay the financial hardship fee.
+A fee of \$4,145 is currently payable.
+If you hold a current health care card or are in custody, you are totally exempt from paying that filing fee.
+You can apply to pay the financial hardship fee (\$1,380) if paying the full fee would cause you financial hardship; and - j) your application for special leave must be filed in the same State or Territory in which the proceedings below were commenced.